Manage Stress Before

 Manage Stress: The Ill-Effects of Harmful Stress

-Chronic stress has been tied to an increased risk of premature aging, heart disease and almost all illnesses.
+Chronic stress has been tied to an increased risk of premature aging, heart disease, and almost all illnesses.
 We may not be able to eliminate all the sources of stress in our lives, but we can improve the way we react to stress.
-Learning how to cope with stress in a healthy way involves the use of stress management techniques that help you to enjoy life more, have a longer fuse and avoid over-reacting to stress triggers.
+Learning how to cope with stress in a healthy way involves the use of stress management techniques that help you to enjoy life more, have a longer fuse, and avoid over-reacting to stress triggers.

 Stress has been shown to: